espressif/esp-hosted/docs/Getting_started.md

 - scan available APs
 - list stations connected to softAP

 1. `station_connect.py` is a python script which configures ESP32 in station mode, and connects to an external AP with user-provided credentials.
 Also it enables the station interface and runs DHCP client.
-The script accepts arguments such as SSID, password, and optionally the MAC address of the AP.
+The script accepts arguments such as SSID, password, optionally MAC address and wpa3 support.
 For example:

 ```
-python station_connect.py 'xyz' 'xyz123456' --bssid='e5:6c:67:3c:cf:65'
+python station_connect.py 'xyz' 'xyz123456' --bssid='e5:6c:67:3c:cf:65' --is_wpa3_supported=True
 ```

 You can check that `ethsta0` interface is up (enabled) using `ifconfig`.
+WPA3 option is only applicable if target AP supports WPA3.

 2. `station_disconnect.py` is a python script to disconnect ESP32 station from AP.